ShawnMilo/AnyFilter/README.rst

     class NameFilter(Filter):

         """
         A filter that changes the names of dictionary keys.

         'data' should be an iterable of dictionaries
         """

         def __call__(self, data):

+            """
+            The contents of this function are the least-important part of this demo.
+This is where you custom code will go, doing whatever it is you need with whatever config format and content you need.
+            """

             for rec in data: